Documentation

 • Header - Check if a specific header contains, does not contain, is, or is not a specific value

-• SSL Certificate - Check various properties of the SSL certificate (expiration, issuer, etc.)
+• SSL Certificate - Validate SSL certificate properties:

 DNS Assertions